Rigved334/Data-Structures/README.md

-Data Structures Library using C
+Data Structures Library from scratch using C